New insights for the multivariate square-root lasso: Simulation Studies

-To conclude, it seems that when using MSR-L, direct tuning may be most useful for obtaining very sparse models with few false positives, but cross-validation may be preferred for prediction accuracy.
+To conclude, it seems that when taking $g$ to be the $L_1$-norm, direct tuning may be most useful for obtaining very sparse models with few false positives, but cross-validation may be preferred for prediction accuracy.
 Refitting appears to alleviate some extra bias observed when using the theory-based tuning procedures.
-However, in a subsequent section, we will show that under M2, theory-based tuning can perform as well as cross-validation-based tuning in terms of squared Frobenius norm error even without refitting.
+However, in a subsequent section, we will show that under \textbf{M2}, theory-based tuning can perform as well as cross-validation-based tuning in terms of squared Frobenius norm error even without refitting.

-\subsection{Computing time comparisons under M1}
+\subsection{Computing Time Comparisons under \textbf{M1}}